The Meteoric Rise of India’s Direct Tax Collections: Personal income tax vs Corporation tax

 ● In 1970-71, personal income tax collections stood at a mere 114 crore rupees, while corporation tax collections were 371 crore rupees.
 Fast forward to 2023-24, and these figures have skyrocketed to 5,82,516 crore rupees and 5,95,744 crore rupees respectively.

-Direct tax revenue receipts refer to the income that the government generates from taxes directly imposed on individuals and corporations.
-In India, the two primary components of direct tax revenue are Personal Income Tax and Corporation Tax.
+Direct tax revenue receipts refer to the government’s income from taxes directly imposed on individuals and corporations.
+In India, Personal Income Tax and Corporation Tax are the two primary components of direct tax revenue.
 These taxes are crucial for funding the government’s expenditures and play a significant role in economic policy and wealth distribution.
 Personal Income Tax is a tax levied on the income earned by individuals, Hindu Undivided Families (HUFs), and other non-corporate entities like trusts and associations.
-This tax is progressive, meaning that higher-income earners are taxed at higher rates.
+This tax is progressive, which means higher-income earners will be taxed at higher rates.
 The Income Tax Act of 1961 governs the collection of personal income tax in India.
 Corporation Tax is a tax levied on the profits of companies and businesses.
 This tax is imposed on domestic companies registered under the Companies Act, as well as foreign companies operating in India.
 Like personal income tax, corporation tax is governed by the Income Tax Act of 1961.

-Interestingly, the relationship between personal income tax and corporation tax has evolved over time.
+Interestingly, the relationship between personal income tax and corporation tax has evolved over the period.
 In the earlier years, corporation tax consistently outpaced personal income tax, often by a significant margin.
-However, this gap has narrowed in recent years, with personal income tax collections coming very close to, and in some years even surpassing, corporation tax collections.
+However, this gap has narrowed in recent years as personal income tax collections have come very close to, and in some years, even surpassing, corporation tax collections.
 This could indicate a broadening of the individual tax base, improved compliance, or changes in tax policies affecting individuals and corporations differently.

 References